gsmyridis/ltorrent/readme.md

           a zero length list is an error case).
 The key `name` is the name of the top directory.

 To parse a torrent file, simply run:

+### `Tracker`

+### `TrackerRequest`

+### `TrackerResponse`

+### `Peer`

+### `HandshakeMessage`

+## `download`

+We sort the `Piece`s with respect to the number of peers that have it, because we want to download first the piece that few peers have it and contribute to the network by seeding it.
+In case two pieces have the same number of peers we choose the next piece to download randomly.
+The reason being, that if we had a deterministic way of choosing the piece, then everyone would choose to download the same piece and we would cause congestion to the network needlessly.

 ```shell
 ltorrent info <PATH>